-There is one important reason why you should know the differences between top tier, mid tier and boutique law firms: you can find all the firms that other students don’t apply to.
-It’s also important to understand the structure of the Australian legal market!
+There is one important reason why you should know the differences between top tier, mid tier and boutique and small law firms: you can find all the firms that other students don’t apply to.
+It’s also important to understand the structure of the Australian legal market.

 Are the categories really that important?